Zero to Autonomy in Real-Time: Online Adaptation of Dynamics in Unstructured Environments: Introduction

 \subsubsection{Terrain parameter estimation}

 Existing work estimates terrain-specific parameters such as slip, sinkage, or deformability directly from sensor data \cite{pentzer2014online, li2018multi, padmanabhan2018estimation, espinoza2019vehicle, reina2020terrain, dallas2020online}.
+A separate line of work bypasses terrain modeling entirely by learning traversability classifiers \cite{Meng-RSS-23}, which predict whether terrain is passable but do not capture the underlying dynamics needed for control.
 These approaches are data-efficient and interpretable, but rely on fixed (often analytic) underlying dynamics models.
 When true terrain dynamics deviate from this assumed structure, predictions degrade and planning reliability suffers.